-JSONPath is a path expression language for JSON.
-It is used to query data from JSON datasets and it is similar to XPath query language for XML documents.
+JSONPath is a path expression language to parse JSON data.
+It's used to query data from JSON objects using a similar syntax to the XPath query language used to parse XML documents.

-As the name implies JSONPath is heavily inspired by XPath and offers similar syntax and querying capabilities:
+As the name implies, JSONPath syntax is heavily inspired by XPath and offers similar atomic expressions and querying capabilities:

 JSONPath Setup